lizschuk25/QOLAE-Clients-Dashboard/ClientsDashboard/docs/ClientREADME.md

 ### Blockchain Integration

-The system supports multiple blockchain platforms:
+The system supports blockchain compliance that may implement the following:

 - **Ethereum/EVM-compatible chains**
 - **Hyperledger Fabric**